People

 ROBERT AINSLEY

-American singers, composers, and librettists for international careers.
+He served as the Director of the Washington National Opera’s Cafritz Resident Artists Program and the American Opera Initiative, seeking and training the finest young American singers, composers, and librettists for international careers.
 Artists he has worked with have performed on the world’s leading stages, won the Metropolitan Opera National Council auditions, been finalists in Operalia, and performed with him at the 2018 White House State Dinner for the President of France.
-Most recently, he was featured in recital with world-famous soprano Renée Fleming for the Metropolitan Opera’s “Met Stars
+In 2020, he was featured in recital with world-famous soprano Renée Fleming for the Metropolitan Opera’s “Met Stars Live in Concert” series.

 Joseph Colaneri